 The catastrophe is not caused by the concern that we will fail, but that there will be no real struggle.
 No awakening.
 Just a kind of energetic, economic, political limbo in which we will end up to the bitter end.

-Yet this is not the time to blow the doomsday trumpets.
-Pandemics and conflicts have made the climatic match more difficult than ever, but there are still moves to reverse the outcome.
-Some are idealistic stuff, others extremely practical: together they could make us hear, one day in the future, that this war is over.
+Yet this is not the time to sound the trumpets of doomsday.
+Pandemic and conflicts have made the climate game more difficult than ever, but there are still moves to reverse the outcome.
+Some are the stuff of idealists, others extremely practical: together they could make us hear, one day in the future, that this war is over.

 1 - Tax carbon.

 Ready, go, a tax on fossil fuels.
 Yes, right now.
-This is the real painful molar to take off, after we can only get better.
-The price of carbon affects every corner of the economy.
-It feeds, in a certain way it forces innovation.
-It puts a stop to energy dependence on countries, let's call them "unstable".
-And it removes the veil on all the ambiguities that in many countries of the world are exploited to end subsidies even to obsolete energies.
+This is the real painful molar that needs to be removed, we can only feel better afterwards.
+Carbon pricing affects every corner of the economy.
+It fuels, in a certain way it forces innovation.
+It puts a brake on energy dependence on, let's call them, "unstable" countries.
+And it lifts the veil on all the ambiguities that in many countries around the world are exploited to end subsidies even for obsolete energy sources.

 I know, the word "tax" is suicide for all politicians in the world.
-But it is an ida that is (slowly) gaining ground anyway.
-And it will, rest assured: the more the world warms up, the more the drive to give a fair price, a high price to emissions, will increase.
+But it is an idea that is still (slowly) gaining ground.
+And it will do so, rest assured: the more the world warms, the more the push to give a fair price, a high price, to emissions will increase.

 The real question is not whether this will happen, but in what form and how quickly.

 How much would that work?
-A recent analysis from Resources for the Future notes that a carbon tax in the US would reduce carbon pollution about 44% by 2040.
+A recent analysis of Resources for the Future finds that a carbon tax in the US would reduce carbon pollution about 44% by 2040.
 Not bad.

 2 - All electric.